-Do you struggle to define priorities in life?
+Do you struggle to define priorities for life?

-If you answered yes to any of these questions, there is a big chance that your priorities in life remain hidden and not pursued.
+If you answered yes to any of these questions, there is a big chance that your priorities for life remain hidden and not pursued.

-If you’re unable to properly define your priorities in life, you have no life focus in general.
-Without a focus, you cannot define your life goals and work towards their completion.
+If you’re unable to properly define your priorities in life, then you’re clueless about what matters the most to you.
+Without a clear focus, you cannot define your life goals and work towards their completion.
 Your core life goals remain hidden, unrecognizable and unfulfilled.